How To Fix Sound Problems with Chromecast

 However, this is typically easy to replace.
 Ensure that the cable is pushed into both your receiver or speaker and the Chromecast Audio unit.
 It would also be best to test the device with a different aux cable.
 If you can’t get any sound out of the device, you may need to consider replacing the unit, as the 3.5mm jack may be dead or damaged.

 My sound still isn’t working.
 What else can I do?

-If you’ve tried the methods above and your Chromecast sound still isn’t working you can reach out to the Chromecast Support team with this link.
+If you’ve tried the methods above and your Chromecast sound isn’t working, you can reach out to the Chromecast Support team with this link.

-Some issues are rare or device-specific so you may need personalized help which can be found at the link above.
+Some issues are rare or device-specific, so you may need personalized help, which you can find at the link above.